johnpuddephatt/vintageworx/src/events/community-business-weekend-open-day.md

 If you would like to set up a social or community enterprise please pop down and see us for support and advice

-You can also find us on Facebook @falingeparktearooms
+You can also find us on Facebook @falingeparktearooms and @vintageworxCDTrust

 OnTwitter @falinge Hub